 Co-workers thousands of miles apart can share information instantaneously and we can connect with customers to respond to their queries in real time.
 This all happens via the internet, making business communication easier and quicker than ever before.
 That’s why making sure we have fast, reliable and efficient access to the internet is key to business success.

 And yet time and time again, we see this neglected.
-People suffer on with poor connectivity for years, accepting spontaneous crashes and extensive loading pages even though it slows them down and reduces productivity.
+People have suffered with poor connectivity for years, accepting spontaneous crashes and extensive loading pages even though it slows them down and reduces productivity.
 Why?
 Because the jargon around business broadband is confusing, making it hard to find the right option for you.
 Plus, changing your business broadband can seem more hassle than it’s worth.

 But never fear.
 We know it can be tricky.
 That’s why we’ve made it simple.
-There’s plenty of options out there and they started with DSL, which were digital subscriber lines for high-speed access over a phone line.
+There’s plenty of options out there and they started with DSL, which were Digital Subscriber Lines for high-speed access over a phone line.
 This enabled speeds to increase and the internet to perform better.
-Then speeds increased again with fibre-optic cable lines.
+Speeds then increased again with fibre-optic cable lines.
 But the most popular business broadband solutions are FTTP, FTTC and Ethernet.
 Still stuck?
 We’ve got you …

 1. FTTC – Fibre to the Cabinet

 FTTC (Fibre to the Cabinet) is a mix of traditional copper wire and fibre optic cable.
 The fibre optic cable runs from an exchange or distribution point to roadside cabinets that you probably walk past every day.
 Once the fibre cable reaches the cabinet, it meets the copper wire that connects to your home or business.

 The reason so many homes and businesses opt for FTTC is purely economical.
 To install the fibre optic cable directly to your building, a lot of digging and infrastructure implementation might be needed.
 The copper wires offer a cheap way to get fast internet into your premises at a lower cost.